 Music lessons are a part of the Montessori curriculum delivered by the classroom teachers.
-This comprehensive curriculum has received more attention this year and will be the focus of further development in 2019.
-The school band gave some children the opportunity to play in an ensemble and perform at school events.
-Instrument tuition was available as an extra curricula activity.
+This comprehensive curriculum has received more attention this year and will be the focus of further development.
+For example, Cycles 2 and 3 and our Kindergarten children from Cycles 1 are currently involved in a school musical.
+With help from "The House that Dan Built" the children are writing, producings, staging and performing in their own musical.